pablitovicente/service_fleet_control/README.md

 * Add validation schemas for both Service and Registry
 * Create a full sample implementation
 * Drop JSON for Protocol Buffers
+* Add compression (For basic JSON data is not worth - need to research more)

 ## General Concept